MttArmstrong/testing-lesson/_episodes/04-refactor-for-testing.md

 will handle the incorrect number of coordinates by throwing an informative error so it would be redundant to see if the main method has the same behavior.
 However, it would be useful to document what happens if an empty input file is supplied.

+This is more important than being efficient with our time writing tests.
+Say we want to change the message printed for one of the improper input cases.
+If the same function is tested multiple places we need to update multiple tests that are effectively covering the same feature.

 ## Testing testing for overlap
 We have arrived to the largest needed refactoring, the overlap code.
 This is the